How To Stay Sober After Rehab?

 Sometimes, it might be best to move in with your parents or family members until you feel confident enough to live on your own.
 This may seem like you’re taking a step backward, but it’s actually a step in the right direction on your journey to recovery.
-Additionally, some addiction treatment programs offer sober living communities that help patients assimilate better to society once they have completed treatment.
-Check with your rehabilitation facility to see if this a potential option for you.
+Additionally, some addiction treatment programs offer sober living communities that help patients assimilate better into society once they have completed treatment.
+Check with your rehabilitation facility to see if this is a potential option for you.

-Establishing good and healthy habits in your life is an essential component to maintaining your sobriety and avoiding relapse.
+Establishing good and healthy habits in your life is an essential component of maintaining your sobriety and avoiding relapse.
 The first step in ensuring this is to find a stable and safe place to live when you leave rehab.
 It may be a challenging and stressful transition, but it’ll be well worth it when you live in an environment that isn’t filled with triggers and stressors.

 2. Surround Yourself with People Who Support You

 Attending treatment and working on your sobriety is like getting a new chance at life.
 The last thing you want to do is throw that second shot away by returning to your old habits and old surroundings.
 More often than not, the people we associate with have a lot to do with how we lead our lives.
 In the case of those in recovery, the people they used to hang around with often influenced and enabled their substance abuse.